Welcome! And thanks for visiting.

 When I'm not building software for Pluralsight Flow, I'm either curled up with a book, learning something new, hiking with my husband and dog in the Colorado Rockies, traveling to faraway places, working on my golf swing, or beating my husband at ping pong.

 Feel free to get in touch, especially if you need someone to convince you that you, too, can successfully transition into a career in computer programming.
 If I could do it, you can do it.

-Following are articles, webinars, podcasts and interviews published and hosted externally:
+Following are research, presentations, articles, webinars, podcasts and interviews published and hosted externally: